kathyisawesome/wc-mnm-weight/README.md

 2. Please test thoroughly before using in production.
 3. Requires Mix and Match 2.4.0+

+### Known Limitations
+1. Min/Max container prices are still calculated by the core plugin as a function of _stock_ limitations, so that From price may not be what you'd expect by weight limitations.
+2. Unsure handling of weight rounding.
+Will definitely work better with whole numbers or weight that will not require rounding on calculations, ex: 1kg, .5kg, .25kg.
+3. You are responsible for making sure the container _can_ be filled at the weight restrictions set.
+Ie: a .5kg fixed container cannot be correctly filled if all items are .333kg.

 ### Automatic plugin updates

 Plugin updates can be enabled by installing the [Git Updater](https://git-updater.com/) plugin.